Go Matsumoto

-Go Matsumoto (松本 剛, Matsumoto Gō) (born August 11, 1993) is a Japanese professional baseball player.
-He debuted in 2013 for the Hokkaido Nippon-Ham Fighters.
-Of the five at-bats in his rookie season, none were successful hits.
+Go Matsumoto (松本 剛, Matsumoto Gō) (born August 11, 1993) is a Japanese professional baseball infielder and outfielder for the Yomiuri Giants of Nippon Professional Baseball (NPB).
+He has previously played in NPB for the Hokkaido Nippon-Ham Fighters.

 Career

 Matsumoto was a member of the 2006 Little League World Series team from Japan which ultimately lost the world championship to the team from Columbus, Georgia.

+Hokkaido Nippon-Ham Fighters

+Matsumoto played for the Hokkaido Nippon-Ham Fighters from 2013 to 2025.
+Of the five at-bats in his rookie season, none were successful hits.

+Matsumoto made 773 total appearances for the Fighters during his 12 seasons with the club, batting .265/.317/.330 with 14 home runs and 157 RBI.

+Yomiuri Giants

+On November 25, 2025, Matsumoto agreed to a contract with the Yomiuri Giants.